-Lecture, case study, publication NTU Athens / TU Vienna
+Case study, lecture, publication NTU Athens / TU Vienna

-This lecture approaches the example of social housing of inter-war, also known as ‘Red’ Vienna.
+This research approaches the case of social housing of inter-war, also known as ‘Red’, Vienna.
 Through study and examination of the the socio-historical frame and the typology issue, as seen through specific examples, an overall critique is attempted focusing on the reasons that led to these typological choices, the way they were implemented on the city fabric and to what extent they were successful.
 The study is completed with the current situation and role of these housing complexes in the city, as seen through the press and the prism of residents and city employees.

 The ‘housing issue’ has always been as important as elementary, for the urban expansion of most cities.
 The paradigm of ‘Red Vienna’ is an exceptionally interesting experiment, as it can be described in terms of social and political utopia, which however acted efficiently towards the housing problem.
 The Social democratic Party of Vienna managed, in the bosom of a conservative country, to find an immediate solution to the problem and produced within 15 years, 348 housing complexes and 42 suburban settlements, the majority of which are still inhabited.